 The answer lies in sustainability.
-Smart buildings, and the smart cities that they enable, grant not only occasional opportunities for more efficient operation, but a sustainable, steady improvement of our working and living experience.
+Smart buildings, and the smart cities that they enable, grant not only occasional opportunities for more efficient operation but a sustainable, steady improvement of our working and living experience.

 Integrating smart building technologies into your office, and participating in the smart city enablement of your city, will not only earn you a reduced energy bill or a better parking experience today.
-It will also allow you to capitalize on the reduced carbon footprint of your office, the improved security and convenience of your parking spaces, and the reduced fuel consumption of your car.
+It will also allow you to capitalise on the reduced carbon footprint of your office, the improved security and convenience of your parking spaces, and the reduced fuel consumption of your car.

-Being at the forefront of this shift is not only a head start in terms of early benefits, but also a foundation for solid development in the long run.
+Being at the forefront of this shift is not only a head start in terms of early benefits but also a foundation for solid development in the long run.